apiture/openapi-down-convert/README.md

 ```

 The tool scans all the `security` objects in all the operations to build
 a list of the used scopes.
-The descriptions default to `TODO: describe the 'x' scope`
+The descriptions for the scopes should be
-unless the `--scopes scopes.yaml` option is used; that file can
-list the descriptions for the scopes as simple `scopeName: scope description`
+be supplied in the `scopes.yaml`file as simple `scopeName: scope description`
 pairs:

 ```yaml